miguelrcborges/ESIN-proj/README.md

 **Login Information:**
    - Although creating a new account is an option, the test database comes preloaded with users, all with the password 'password'.
+      - The current users present in the database are:
+         - admin
+         - jonas
+         - furrix
+         - rocky
+         - jacksfilms
+         - penguinz0
+         - bilbobaggins
    - Log in with the username 'admin' or 'jonas' to access administrative features of the website.